-- set themselves high standards and seek and enjoy challenge - are building up a body of knowledge and have the skills to connect and apply that knowledge in different cornexts -) are questioning and enjoy solving problems. - can communicate effectively in different forms and settings, using both Welsh and English - I can explain the ideas and concepts they are learning about - > can use number effectively in different contexts - understand how to interpret data and apply mathematical concepts - use digital technologies creatively to communicate, find and analyse information - Undertake research and evaluate critically what they find and are ready to learn throughout their lives.
+- > set themselves high standards and seek and - enjoy challenge - > are building up a body of knowledge and have the skills to connect and apply that knowladge in - different contexts -) are questioning and enjoy solving problems. -) can communicate effectively in different forms - and settings, using both Welsh and English -) can explain the ideas and concepts they are learning about -) can use number effectively in different contexts - > understand how to interpret data and apply - mathematical concepts -) use digital technologies creatively to communicate, find - and analysis information -) Undertake research and evaluate critically what they find children and young people will be.